 In 2007, Boston Mayor Thomas M. Menino - with the assistance of Boston legislators - submitted a bill that sought to permanently freeze the business share of the levy at 175%, amending the prior classification legislation and preventing the business factor from slipping below the pre-2004 level.
-The Massachusetts legislature enacted the Mayor's bill, which will result in immediate savings for homeowners in Fiscal Year 2008.
-The bill will also save homeowners significant tax dollars in future years.
-Without the legislation, most taxpayers would have actually seen an increase on their Fiscal Year 2008 tax bill.
+The Massachusetts legislature enacted the Mayor's bill, which resulted in savings for homeowners in Fiscal Year 2008.
+The bill will also save homeowners significant tax dollars in Fiscal Year 2009 and in future years.

 Preferential tax treatment for residential property is not required by the Commonwealth, but is rather a local option.
 In Boston, the City Council, with the approval of the Mayor, has chosen to fully implement classification, thereby reducing the residential tax rate to the lowest level allowed by law.

-CLASSIFIED TAX RATES FY 2002 - 2008
+CLASSIFIED TAX RATES FY 2003 - 2009